coldfrontlabs/flexslider/flexslider_example/README.txt

    https://drupal.org/documentation/install/modules-themes/modules-8
    for further information.

  * You should make sure your toolbar is visible via the Toolbar module or some other module that constructs the toolbar.

 CONFIGURATION
 --------------------

 The module has no modifiable settings.
 There is no configuration.
-When enabled, the module will provide a Flexslider Examples menu in the toolbar.
+When enabled, the module will provide a FlexSlider Examples menu in the toolbar.
 When disabled, the module will remove all installed features.